Manual 1:2 BalUn 600 Watts for Delta-loop & Quad-loop antennas

 HF Kits has developed a solution for fixating the toroidal cores.
 With the HF Kits mounting plate it is easy to secure the toroids with a number of cable ties.
 First attach the toroidal cores to the plate before mounting in the housing.

-First put down the 1:1 BalUn as shown in the picture.
-(Blue wires are on the underside of the toroidal core next to each other) Then put the HF Kits mounting plate on top and then the 1:2 Symmetrical impedance transformer as shown in the picture below.
+First, lay down the 1:1 BalUn as shown in the photo below left.
+(Blue wires are at the bottom of the image against each other and the brown wires on the outside) Then put the HF Kits mounting plate on top and then the 1:2 Symmetrical impedance transformer as shown in the picture below.
 Now connect the two cores with 4 cable ties.

 Now solder the BalUn and the impedance transformer together as shown in the picture below.
 Cut the wires as short as possible but so that they can still be soldered together.